OVOSHatchery/ovos-skill-node-red/Readme.md

 # TODOS and known bugs

 - TODO settingsmeta.json
-- TODO launch node red on start up, currently needs to be started by user
 - BUG self signed ssl fails
 - TODO get a PEM-encoding of the self-signed certificate and include it as a CA. Since the certificate is self-signed, it acts as its own CA and therefore can be used to verify itself.
 - TODO make ssl a default
-- BUG msm node red install fails in non-raspberry pi
-- TODO node red install for non debian based OS
+- TODO install node red intent

 # liked this?